acquia/blt/readme/best-practices.md

 * All code must be reviewed by a peer or established integrator before being merged into the master branch.
 * All new features must covered by an automated test that mirrors the ticket acceptance criteria.

-Please peruse the [examples](examples) directory for examples of various coding best practices.

 ## Exporting configuration

 All site functionality should be represented in version-controlled code.
 This includes all configuration.
 Drupal configuration is typically exported via [Features](https://www.drupal.org/project/features).